-Federal law divides drugs into five “schedules” with I as the most serious and V as the least.1 Therefore, Nevada drug crimes involving Schedule V drugs carry the least severe penalties because:
+Federal law divides drugs into five “schedules” with I as the most serious and V as the least.1 Therefore, Nevada drug crimes involving Schedule V drugs carry the least severe penalties.

-- Schedule V drugs have a currently accepted medical use in treatment in the U.S; and
+(B) The drug or other substance has a currently accepted medical use in treatment in the United States.

-- Abuse of Schedule V drugs may lead to limited physical dependence or psychological dependence relative to the drugs or other substances in schedule IV.
+(C) Abuse of the drug or other substance may lead to limited physical dependence or psychological dependence relative to the drugs or other substances in schedule IV.